api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 <img src="./beacon-set.svg" />

 Both beacons and beacon sets can be used as price feeds.
 The latter are preferred because of the aggregation.
-We use term "data feed" to refer to either of them.
-Finally, a dAPI is simply a mapping from a human readable name to a data feed.
+We use the term "data feed" to refer to either of them.
+Finally, a dAPI is simply a mapping from a human-readable name to a data feed.

 <!-- NOTE: Source = https://excalidraw.com/#json=hjgWnU8kHd-8QnxwjMmPi,oaX0ncVhqlnF6hAtp6GLpA -->
 <img src="./dapi-mapping.svg" />